 The best kitchens have everything you’ll need to cook a meal; stoves, ovens, microwaves, refrigerators, sinks, utensils, cups, plates, and pretty much anything else you might need.
 Don’t expect any kitchen to be super clean because they get a lot of use, and the hostel staff usually don’t enjoy cleaning kitchens.

 Breakfast (free): A lot of hostels have free breakfast.
 Don’t get too excited because it’s usually pretty meager — but it’s free, so whatever.
-Just about every breakfast consist of generic corn flakes, white or wheat bread (w/ jam, peanut butter, some yummy chocolate spread, & butter), orange juice, milk (room temperature), tea and coffee.
-If you’re lucky you’ll get a croissant.
+Just about every breakfast consists of generic corn flakes, white or wheat bread (w/ jam, peanut butter, some yummy chocolate spread, & butter), orange juice, milk (room temperature), tea, and coffee.
+If you’re lucky, you’ll get a croissant.
 I’ve been to a few hostels where the breakfast isn’t free and it usually costs a lot for what you get.

 Hostel Bar: If you want a hostel with a lively social scene, then you’ll want to find one with a bar.
 The beer prices at hostel bars are usually pretty affordable and sometimes it’s the best deal in town.
 And drinking in the hostel is safer than wandering the streets drunk after a big night out.